Module 10 : EOG#

 Eye movements captured by EOG can be integrated into control systems for various devices like wheelchairs or even computers, helping people with mobility impairments.

-It is used in automotive systems to monitor drivers attention, detect signs of fatigue or drowsiness, and assess focus levels.
+Although most commercial driver monitoring systems rely on camera-based eye tracking, EOG has been explored in research for detecting driver fatigue and drowsiness through eye movement patterns.
 By analyzing eye movements, the system can identify when a driver is losing concentration or becoming tired.
 This information can then be integrated into vehicle safety features to provide timely alerts or adjust vehicle controls to enhance safety on the road.

 Projects Using EOG#